Family: German journalist jailed in Venezuela as spy

 This isn’t Six’s first arrest amid turmoil.

-In 2013, he was jailed by the government of Syria’s Bashar al-Assad for three months after illegally entering the country to report on its bloody civil war.
+In 2013, he was jailed by the government of Syrian President Bashar al-Assad for three months after illegally entering that country to report on its bloody civil war.
 Talking to reporters after his release, Six described hearing the screams of people being tortured at night, but he was eventually handed over unharmed to Russian diplomats in Damascus who had helped secure his release.

+A photo posted on Six’s Facebook page in May 2011 shows him holding a rocket-propelled grenade launcher on his shoulder, with a caption indicating it was taken on the front line of fighting in Syria.

 Six turned his attention to Venezuela over a year ago.
 His father said he entered the country legally but was unable to secure journalist credentials required by Venezuela to work as a reporter.